 - Greater Manchester County Record Office

-- The GMCRO is set up to provide guides to family history, including its microfilm records of the .
+- The GMCRO is set up to provide guides to family and local history.
 The Documentary Photography Archive contains thousands of Victorian photographs, and can be searched through A2A.
-The Pathfinder database consolidates thousands of descriptions of the holdings of local government offices in the Manchester area.
+T

 - Harry Ransom Humanities Research Center, University of Texas